-- Alias: This is an alternate name for the feature class field.
-Unlike a field's true name, an alias does not have to adhere to the limitations of the database and may therefore contain spaces and special characters and start with a number.
+- Alias—This is an alternate name for the feature class field.
+Unlike a field's true name, an alias does not need to adhere to the limitations of the database and can contain spaces and special characters and start with a number.
 You can only specify field aliases for feature classes in geodatabases.

-- Allow Nulls: This controls whether the field will have a NOT NULL constraint on it when the field is created.
+- Allow Nulls—This controls whether the field will have a NOT NULL constraint when the field is created.
 If Allow Null Values is set to No, the field definition in the database will contain the NOT NULL constraint.
-If, on the other hand, you stay with the default of Yes, the field will be NULLABLE.
+If you keep the default of Yes, the field will be NULLABLE.

-- Length: This is a property of text fields that determines the maximum number of characters that may be input.
+- Length—This is a property of text fields that determines the maximum number of characters that can be input.

-The following list contains all the field names that are fully qualified within an enterprise geodatabase:
+The following list contains all the field names that are fully qualified in an enterprise geodatabase:

-For cases such as this, you might consider using a different field name or a field alias.
+For cases such as this, consider using a different field name or a field alias.

 When you create a feature class, you have the option to import fields from another feature class or table.
-This option enables you to use another feature class or table as a template for the field definitions of the one you are creating.
-Once you have imported the fields, you can edit the field names, their data type, and their properties.
+This option allows you to use another feature class or table as a template for the field definitions of the one you are creating.
+Once you import the fields, you can edit the field names, their data type, and their properties.

 When you import fields when creating a feature class, the required fields aren't affected.
 For example, if you set the geometry type property for the new feature class to store points, importing field definitions from a feature class in which the SHAPE field's geometry type property is set to store polygons will not overwrite the geometry type of the feature class.